ghores/trivia-app/README.md

 # Trivia App with Java **xml**

-the technologies used in this project consist of:
+The technologies used in this project consist of:

 1.java